 The drop in stocks "will have repercussions back on the economy," says Barry Bosworth, an economist at the Brookings Institution who has studied the link between stock market performance and consumer spending.

 All this comes just as fears of another recession are rising.
 Many consumers, their wages devoured by high gasoline and food prices, are pinching pennies: In June, they reduced spending for the first time in 20 months, the government said this week.

 Cato Corp., which sells budget-priced women's clothing, said Thursday that revenue at stores open at least a year fell 3 percent in July.
 CEO John Cato said the results "reflect the difficult economic conditions and uncertainty affecting our customers."

 Luxury retailers like Tiffany & Co. and Saks Fifth Avenue have remained a bastion of strength.
-They benefited from a stock rally that started a year ago and made wealthy households even wealthier and willing to spend.
+They helped fuel a stock rally that started a year ago and made wealthy households even wealthier.
 MasterCard Advisors SpendingPulse says its index of luxury sales at restaurants, food boutiques, department stores and clothiers, surged 12 percent last month.

 But the Dow's plunge could now threaten upscale retailers.
 The economy, Niemira notes, is "more dependent on spending at the high end so (a drop in luxury sales) could have a bigger effect.

 But James Rushing, a vice president in the retail practice at the consultancy A.T.
 Kearney, expects high-end shoppers to keep spending.
 True, they slashed spending during the financial crisis a couple of years ago.
 But he says they've grown used to bad economic news and are unfazed by the stock market's short-term gyrations.

 "The question is, how long of a funk do you have to have before those higher-end consumers" scale back spending? says Doug Hart, a partner in the retail practice of BDO USA.